Before you begin a course, confirm that your computer supports the requirements of online courses.

 If so, good!
 If not, install and/or update for your favorite browser.
 We have found through trial and error that Chrome seems to perform best on most computers.

 Next, view this video:

 If you cannot view this video, first ... did you update your browser to the most current version available for your computer/operating system?
 If not, do that first, then check again to see if you can view the video.

 View this PDF file:

 Name Recognition and Memory Markers (pdf file)

 Most browsers have PDF readers installed.
 If not, you can add one.
 Adobe Reader is popular and free.
 Get it here: http://get.adobe.com/reader/.
-Just a tip:If you are downloading Adobe Reader, be careful to choose only the Reader, which is free.
-Read the options carefully as you proceed in both the download and install wizards,and pay particular attention to the wording around the checkboxes.
+Just a tip:If you are downloading Adobe Reader, be careful to download only the Adobe Acrobat Reader, which is free.
+Read the options carefully and "uncheck" any optional offers.
 That way you don’t end up paying for or installing additional software that you don’t want.